How to Plan Your Retirement Income

 Define Your Retirement Goals

-Planning your retirement without first defining your retirement goals is an approach that can easily backfire.
+Preparing for retirement without first defining your retirement goals is an approach that can easily backfire.
 Many investors simply seek the highest returns, assuming that by amassing as much as possible, they’ll be able to figure out what they want to do in retirement.
-Unfortunately, there can be some pitfalls to this approach—such as taking unnecessary risk or chasing “hot” investments—which can be counterproductive in the long run.
+Unfortunately, there can be some pitfalls to this approach, such as taking unnecessary risks or chasing “hot” investments.
+Both can be counterproductive in the long run.

 Retirement Goals Drive Investing Strategy